 A student may choose to withdraw from a course at times stated by the WDTC academic calendar.
-Withdrawal in good standing with WDTC and the Nursing Program allows the student to be eligible for re-admission to courses according to WDTC policies no more than one time per program semester (student may retake first semester a total of one time, second semester one time, etc.).
-If a student earns less than a 'C' in any nursing program course, the student may reapply to the program and retake the course a total of one time and will not be allowed to advance in semesters until that course is successfully completed.
-Students that earn less than a "C" in a nursing technical course more than one time will no longer be eligible for acceptance into the nursing program.
+Withdrawal in good standing with WDTC and the Nursing Program allows the student to be eligible for re-admission to courses according to WDTC policies.
+If a student earns less than a "C" in any nursing program course, the student may re-apply to the program and retake that course.
+Students who withdraw from a course or earn less than a "C" may retake the course a total of one time and will not be allowed to advance in semesters until that course is successfully completed.
+Students that earn less than a "C" in a nursing technical course or withdraw from a course more than one time will no longer be eligible for acceptance into the nursing program.
 Students that withdraw from a course or earn less than a "C" in any nursing course have one year from the end of that semester for that course to reapply and gain acceptance to the nursing program and complete that course.